LoopKit/loopdocs/docs/faqs/cgm-faqs.md

     deactivate dexcom
 ```

+## Libre CGM

-## Can I use Libre sensors with a reader like Miao Miao?
+### Can I use Libre sensors with a reader like Miao Miao?

-If you use Loop dev code, then any Libre sensor supported by [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop) can be used with Loop.
+Loop 3.4.0 and later allows any Libre sensor supported by [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop).

 See [What CGMs does Loop work with?](#what-cgms-does-loop-work-with).

+## Can Loop read CGM data from Nightscout?

+Loop 3.0.0 and later can read CGM data from Nightscout.
+This requires an active internet or cellular connection.
+After 15 minutes with no connection, the glucose data is marked as stale.

 ## Can I use Eversense?

 Eversense does not write to Apple Health.
 The BT communications protocol been not been reverse engineered as was done with Dexcom.
 There is a method to upload Eversense to Nightscout using an Android phone.

-With Loop 3, you can use Nightscout as a CGM to Loop with Eversense, but that requires internet access.
+Loop 3 supports Nightscout as a Remote CGM to Loop with Eversense, but that requires internet access.

-## Can Loop read CGM data from Nightscout?

-The released version of Loop can read CGM data from Nightscout.

-The older Loop 2.2.x does not read CGM data from Nightscout.

-## What other CGM apps can be used to Loop?

-If you are willing to build a development version of Loop, the dev branch incorporates [LibreTransmitter](https://github.com/dabear/LibreTransmitter/blob/main/readme.md) into the Loop app itself.
-Please read about [Loop Development](../version/development.md) before [building dev](../version/build-dev.md) and using the dev app.

-You can add xDrip4iOS and GlucoseDirect as a CGM option to Loop by applying a code customization.
-This customization is included in Loop with Patches, which is offered as an option in the [Build Select Script](https://www.loopandlearn.org/build-select/).

-Please read the docs for [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) and [Glucose Direct](https://github.com/creepymonster/GlucoseDirect#readme).
-You must build these apps yourself to Loop; you cannot use the TestFlight pre-built versions.